-We invite you to attend the 36th International AWCBR, to be held in Queenstown, New Zealand between 25-29 August 2018.
-The 2017 AWCBR was most enjoyable, both academically and socially.
-But we are especially looking forward to the 2018 meeting which, in addition to offering the attractions of both the Crowne Plaza and Queenstown, will again allow you to enjoy a multidisciplinary approach to contemporary Neuroscience.
+We invite you to attend the 37th International AWCBR, to be held in Queenstown, New Zealand between 31 August to 4 September 2019.
+The 2018 AWCBR was most enjoyable, both academically and socially.
+But we are especially looking forward to the 2019 meeting which, in addition to offering the attractions of both the Crowne Plaza and Queenstown, will again allow you to enjoy a multidisciplinary approach to contemporary Neuroscience.
 Early morning, late afternoon and evening sessions leave your day free for interaction with other participants while skiing, jet boating, bungy jumping, paragliding, hiking, golfing, or just relaxing in the sun.

 As usual, there will be intensive morning, late afternoon, and evening sessions with a light breakfast and afternoon tea for those who have just rolled out of bed or off the ski field.
 To achieve maximal interdisciplinary interaction, there will be no parallel sessions.
 As noted above, the middle of the day is left free for the many activities available at Queenstown.
 The evening break allows sufficient time to sample from the selection of excellent restaurants.